Listen to the intro:

 New Ireland, Royal London, and Zurich offer a conversion option on their mortgage protection.
 Aviva and Irish Life do not.

-This one is important, so keep an eye on it when you’re making your decision.
+This one is important, so keep an eye on it when deciding.

 Unless you’re older when applying.
-If so choose Zurich Life as they will allow you to convert your policy up to your 87th birthday no questions asked.
-With Royal London, you have to be under 70, and with New Ireland, you have to be under 65.
+If so, choose Zurich Life, as they will allow you to convert your policy to your 87th birthday, no questions asked.
+With Royal London, you have to be under 70; with New Ireland, you have to be under 65.

 NB: You will pay a few euros more to add the conversion option (roughly 5% extra), but it’s well worth it.

-Guaranteed insurability sounds fancy, but I’m going to break it down for you.
-It’s basically a second chance saloon in that it lets you increase your cover on special occasions without having to answer health questions.
+Guaranteed insurability sounds fancy, but I’ll break it down for you.
+It’s a second chance saloon that lets you increase your coverage on special occasions without answering health questions.

 The special occasions include:

-Let’s say you’re 30 and fancy-free when you get your Mortgage Protection first time round.
+Let’s say you’re 30 and fancy-free when you get your Mortgage Protection the first time around.

-Fast forward 10 years and you’ve had a kid and decided to move to a bigger house and a bigger mortgage.
-You’re now 40, have put on a few pounds, your cholesterol is raised as is your BP but apart from that, you’re grand!
+Fast forward ten years, you’ve had a kid and decided to move to a bigger house and mortgage.
+You’re now 40, have put on a few pounds, and your cholesterol is raised, as is your BP, but apart from that, you’re grand!

 Typically, if you reapplied for cover, you might face a loading because of those new health issues.

-However, because of guaranteed insurability, you can increase your cover by up to 100 grand or 50 per cent of your original cover without having to answer health questions.
+However, because of guaranteed insurability, you can increase your coverage by up to 100 grand or 50 per cent of your original coverage without having to answer health questions.

 Which is pretty sweet, let’s be real.

-Aviva is a little different here in that it lets you increase your cover by €40,000 only when getting a new mortgage.
-But they also allow you to extend the term so that it’s the same as the new mortgage.
+Aviva is slightly different here because it lets you increase your cover by €40,000 only when getting a new mortgage.
+But they also allow you to extend the term to be the same as the new mortgage.
 SOUND!

-Guaranteed insurability is a really great way to increase your cover without having to worry about a significant price increase as you get older/start falling apart.
+Guaranteed insurability is a great way to increase your coverage without worrying about a significant price increase as you get older/start falling apart.

 This is also a biggie.